zoop/zoop-web-sdk/README.md

 ### 1. Introduction

 Income Tax Department is the form in which assessee files information about his Income and tax thereon to Income Tax Department.
-The Zoop ITD Gateway allows allows you to fetch the tax returns of your client and make better business decision.
+The Zoop ITD Gateway allows you to fetch the tax returns of your client and make better business decision.

 <a name="itdProcessFlow"></a>